Silva has a technical background and is self-taught in the art of mixed media and mosaic. Her works are scattered all over the world.

 Now, mix up a small amount of mortar.
 I collect jar lids such as the plastic lids from Jif peanut butter and use these to mix the mortar and then throw them away afterward.

 There are two different methods for applying the mosaic to the stone and I will describe both.

-Caution -- About using mortar as grout -- it dries much faster and needs to be cleaned off the tesserae right away.
+Caution about using mortar as grout—it dries much faster and needs to be cleaned off the tesserae right away.
 You cannot wait until later to polish off the haze as you would if you used ordinary grout.
-You must do a thorough cleanup immediately, because once the mortar sets up, it is permanent.
+You must do a thorough cleanup immediately because once the mortar sets, it is permanent.

 You can pour some sealer into a small container and apply it with a brush, but I like to spray it on.
 I pour some of the sealer into a small spray bottle.
 I take the garden stone outside and liberally spray the entire surface of the stone.
 I then wipe off the mosaic and polish it clean.
 I pour the remaining sealer back into the bottle and rinse the spray bottle well.
 This method is more thorough and more economical.

 8. Display Your Stones

 I envision these stones scattered randomly in flower beds, adding charm and whimsey to your landscape.
 So far, I have made butterflies and dragonflies and now intend to experiment with spirals and other designs and perhaps an iridescent beetle or a fat bumblebee.

 I am having a really hard time finding rocks or stones the right size for these.
 They are beautiful and my Church Ladies would love them.
 Any ideas?